Post Script: Having high cortisol can be as bad as low!

 Patients have found help just around the corner at their local health food store or on the internet.
-The following are examples of over-the-counter products which could help lower your cortisol levels.
-Each person has to decision which is right for them.
+The following are examples of over-the-counter products which could help lower your cortisol levels at the times it’s high as revealed by a saliva test.
 Remember to watch for symptoms that reveal your cortisol is back down (such as being able to fall asleep and stay asleep, or less anxiety, or rising temps, etc).
 You can then decrease the supplement and soon get off so you don’t lower it too much!